 There are occasions when your phone refuses to turn on for various reasons.
 For those situations, you can use recovery to wipe off your device.
 This way, you can fully reset your phone including all your data, settings, and any other configurations you may have made on the phone.

 Sometimes, phone manufacturers push their updates in the format of a ZIP file.
 You cannot install these ZIPs from normal mode and you are going to have to use recovery mode to do that.
-Recovery mode takes your ZIP file as input and installs it on your phone the way it should be installed.
+With Apply update from ADB in Recovery mode, it takes your ZIP file as input and installs it on your phone the way it should be installed.

 If you are someone who enjoys tweaking their phone and its settings, you might like to flash a different ROM on your phone and see what it offers.
-Recovery mode allows you to flash various kinds of custom ROMs on your phone.
+Recovery mode allows you to flash various kinds of custom ROMs via reboot to bootloader.
 If you do not like a ROM, you can flash the stock ROM as well using the same recovery mode.

 Entering recovery mode on Google’s Nexus or Pixel phone is pretty easy.
 You need to first get into bootloader mode and then choose recovery mode from there.
-Here we show how you do just that.
+Here we show how can you enable Google pixel recovery mode:

 Step 1.
 Turn off your phone.